asyncapi/website/README.md

 7. Access the live development server at [localhost:3000](http://localhost:3000).

-## Contributing to Docs

-To get started as a Docs contributor:

-1) Familiarize yourself with our [project's Contribution Guide](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).

-2) Head over to our Docs GH Board [here](https://github.com/orgs/asyncapi/projects/12).

-3) Pick an issue you would like to contribute to and leave a comment introducing yourself.
-This is also the perfect place to leave any questions you may have on how to get started.

-Learn more about contributing to documentation [here].(https://github.com/asyncapi/website/blob/master/assets/docs/fragments/how-to-contribute.md)

 ## Compose new blog post

 To bootstrap a new post, run this command: